HiMarioLopez/PoEMinimapIcons/README.md

 ## Usage

 1. If you have an updated sprite sheet (these tend to get updated from league to league), place your updated sprite image in the project directory and name it `Minimap Icons.png`.
+Same for the `Minimap Icons Metadata.json`.

 1. Edit the `calculate_icon_size.py` script to update the number of icons per row and column based on your updated sprite sheet: